 The Unformity of Nature

-Earlier, in my first post on David Hume, I mentioned that a theory of knowledge that claims that all knowledge is based on sense-experience cannot explain why the world runs in such a uniform fashion (what we call the “uniformity of nature”).
+Earlier, in my post on the problem with empiricism, I mentioned that a theory of knowledge that claims that all knowledge is based on sense-experience cannot explain why the world runs in such a uniform fashion (what we call the “uniformity of nature”).
 To drive this point home to non-Christians we should ask them to give an account of why it is that they trust the future to be like the past.
 If the universe operates in such a uniform fashion this implies design, or teleology.
 This teleological dimension of the universe has intensely practical implications.

 The Christian is perfectly comfortable with this uniformity because Scripture speaks of it (Deut.
 11:14).
 God has promised, in His word, to continue to run the universe in a largely uniform fashion, as the covenant with Noah tells us (Gen. 8:22).